 Mr. J is a 32-year-old man who comes to your office complaining of dizziness.

-The first pivotal step in evaluating the dizzy patient is to clarify the patient's symptom, since each of the above sensations has its own distinct differential diagnosis and evaluation.
-Therefore, the first and most important question is “What does it feel like when you are dizzy?”
-At this point, patients must be given enough time, without interruptions or suggestions, to describe their dizziness as clearly as possible.
-Commonly used descriptions, their precipitants, and differential diagnosis are listed in Table 13–1.
-The patient's description of the symptom and precipitant helps select the proper sensation, which is crucial to the remainder of the evaluation.
-The duration of the dizziness is also diagnostically useful.
+The first pivotal step in evaluating the dizzy patient is to clarify which symptom the patient is experiencing, since this limits the differential diagnosis and focuses the evaluation on the appropriate set of diagnostic possibilities for that particular symptom.
+Therefore, the first and most important pivotal question is “What does it feel like when you are dizzy?”
+At this point, patients must be given enough time, without interruptions or suggestions, to describe their dizziness as clearly as possible (Figure 14-1).
+Commonly used descriptions, their precipitants, and differential diagnosis are listed in Table 14-1.

 CNS signs or symptoms (eg, dysarthria, ataxia, diplopia, headache, neck pain)